-In-depth expert testimony typically won’t be offered unless your product really is fantastic.
-After all, experts have a reputation to maintain, and won’t lend their authority to anything that doesn’t meet with their approval.
+In-depth expert testimony won’t be offered unless your product is fantastic.
+After all, experts have a reputation to maintain and won’t lend their authority to anything that doesn’t meet their approval.

-However, if you do impress an expert, publicizing and sharing their help is sure to impress your existing customers, as well as those website visitors that you’re looking to convert.
+However, if you impress an expert, publicizing and sharing their help will impress your existing customers and those website visitors that you’re looking to convert.

 7 – Certifications